cmip6moap/cmip6moap.github.io/_projects/10-human-heat-stress-warming-world.md

 the MOAP group.

 The work would proceed as follows:
-1. obtaining 3-hourly CMIP6 data from participating CMIP6 models.
+1. Obtaining 3-hourly CMIP6 data from participating CMIP6 models.
 The
    following variables are required on 3-hour resolution: tas, hurs, rlds, rlus, rsus, rsds, plus one of rsdsdiff or rsdt, and ideally (vas and uas) or sfcWind